 The Internet Archive.
 Access to historical collections that exist in digital format, including transcripts as well as video and audio recordings of interviews.
 Contains The Bancroft Library's Regional Oral History Office's projects on architects, landscape architects, and artists.

 The Nanette l.
 Laitman Documentation Project for Craft and Decorative Arts in America at the Archives of American Art, Smithsonian Institution.
 Extensive collection of oral history interviews of artists, craftspeople, designers, educators, museum directors, and institution builders.
-Many transcripts online; untranscribed audio recordings on site.
+Many transcripts and audio clips online; untranscribed audio recordings on site.

 Craft in America.
 Profiles of craft artists, past and present, as well as teaching and research resources.